MGrin/mgr-music-streamer/README.md

 # Music Streamer lib

 Streams music from music providers (Currently on Yandex.Music is supported) through `python-vlc` lib.
-Can be controlled through different means (Currently only cli is implemented).
+Can be controlled through different means (Currently CLI and HTTP supported).

 # Install